-Video: Packers’ Clay Matthews hit in face by line drive in softball charity game
+Video: Packers’ Clay Matthews hit in face by line drive in softball charity game, will need surgery

 Matthews was pitching during Saturday’s game when offensive lineman Lucas Patrick hit the ball directly into Matthews’ face, knocking him to the ground.
 The Green Bay Press Gazette reports Matthews got up, covered his face with his glove, then walked to the dugout.

 He did not return to the game.
+He tweeted this update later in the afternoon, confirming that his nose was broken and will need surgery.

-NFL writer Ian Rapoport reported that Matthews suffered a broken nose after being taken to the ER.
+NFL writer Ian Rapoport first reported that Matthews suffered a broken nose after being taken to the ER.

 The Packers are in the middle of their organized team activity period.
 Matthews hasn’t participated in OTAs because of a knee injury.